The B-model connection and mirror symmetry for Grassmannians: The three versions of the superpotential

-\begin{defn}\cite{BCKS:MSGrass,EHX:GravQCoh} Associate to every arrow $a\in \mathcal A$ a Laurent monomial by dividing the coordinate at the head by the coordinate at the tail.
-The regular function $\mathcal W:\mathcal T\x\C_\qb^*\to \C$ is defined to be the sum of the resulting Laurent monomials,
+\begin{defn}[The EHX Laurent polynomial supotential \cite{BCKS:MSGrass,EHX:GravQCoh}] To every arrow $a$ in the quiver $(\mathcal V,\mathcal A)$ one can associate a Laurent monomial by dividing the coordinate at the head by the coordinate at the tail.
+The regular function $L_q:\mathcal T\to \C$ is defined to be the sum of all of the Laurent monomials obtained in this way,